- About Kent

 Margarita Nuller: Piano Instructor and Accompanist

 Margaret O’Brien - soprano, music educator, music therapist, holds a BA in Music and French from Hamilton College, and a MA in Music Therapy from New York University.
-She most recently taught at the Dutchess Day School in Millbrook, NY.
+She taught at the Dutchess Day School in Millbrook, NY.
 She was a member of the professional choir under William Trafka at St. Bartholomew’s Church and under Nicholas White at St. Michael’s Church in New York City, and presented Voice Emporium, a vocal performance series.
 She sings with the St. Andrew’s Choir in Kent, CT, where she also directs the children’s choir.

-David Poirier: Jazz Studies and Saxophone Instructor
+David Poirier: Saxophone Instructor and Jazz Studies

 Dave Wonsey: Percussion Instructor

 Mr. Wonsey studied percussion at the University of North Carolina at Chapel Hill and holds a Bachelor degree from the Manhattan School of Music.
 His performance career includes work with the North Carolina Symphony, the Brooklyn Opera, the New Music Consort (NY), and the Danbury Symphony.
-Currently he is the Principal Percussionist with the Ridgefield Symphony and recently was the featured soloist playing “Concerto for Solo Timpani and Orchestra.”
+Currently he is the Principal Percussionist with the Ridgefield Symphony and was the featured soloist playing “Concerto for Solo Timpani and Orchestra.”
 He also plays with countless community and summer theaters, and numerous jazz, pop/rock, and dance bands.
 On the “World Percussion” scene, Dave is an accomplished hand drummer and performs regularly with his group, “WoMaDe”.
 In addition, he is a World Champion rudimental snare drummer (Scottish style), teaching seminars and master classes along the East Coast, including the Manhattan School of Music and the Julliard School.